Collaboration Workflow

 -

-Different tabs may be more or less important depending on your role.
-Owners typically focus on Collaborators, Compliance, and Release Assets, while collaborators spend more time in Files, and project chat.
+Different stages may matter more depending on your role.
+Owners typically focus on collaborators, compliance, and distribution readiness, while contributors may spend more time in Project Files and Project Chat.

-Different people see the same collaboration through different lenses, but the feature centers on project owners/senders and collaborators/receivers, with behavior shaped by permissions.
+Different people see the same collaboration through different lenses, but the feature centers on project owners/senders and collaborators/receivers, with behavior shaped by Compliance Role and Access Scope.

 Focus: Create the proposal, choose collaborators, and control access and status.